DS-100/sp22/syllabus.md

 * Midterm 2 on **Thursday, April 7** (7-8PM Pacific).
 Note the shorter exam time period.
 * Final exam during our scheduled slot, **Friday, May 13, 7-10pm Pacific**.

-- We are still deciding proctoring format, but you will have the option to complete the exam virtually or in-person. <!--The exam will be primarily virtual and zoom proctored, following campus guidelines.
+- We are still deciding proctoring format, but we will primarily have in-person exams with the option for virtual exams.
+Alternate exam times will be provided for all exams; for the final exam, alternate exam times will be provided for a pre-approved reason.<!--The exam will be primarily virtual and zoom proctored, following campus guidelines.
 We will have the option to be proctored in-person, but you will still be completing the exam online (just being in-person proctored instead of zoom proctored).
 In-person spots will be given on a case by case basis by only those who necessarily need it (form coming soon).-->
-- Alternate exam times will be provided.
-- If you cannot make the regular final exam time for a pre-approved reason, there will be alternate final exam times.
-We will be releasing forms on EdStem in the first few weeks of the semester so that you can let us know of your conflicts (for both midterms and the final).
+- In the first few weeks of the semester, we will be releasing forms for exam options on EdStem so that you can let us know of your conflicts (for both midterms and the final).
-- DSP students will be offered on-campus exam taking as per their accommodations.
+- DSP students will be offered the option for on-campus exams as per their accommodations.

 <!--
 Two time options will be offered to cover various timezones.
 No further alternates will be offered.